Kinto/kinto/docs/tutorials/synchronisation.rst

 -------------------------------------

-For very large collections, it could be interesting to perform a first *partial* synchronisation, and then fetch old records in background.
+For very large collections, it could be interesting to perform a first *partial* synchronisation, and then fetch old records in the background.

 When a new client wants to sync, instead of syncing hundreds of pages on the first synchronization, two distinct synchronization processes can be combined.